zopefoundation/www.zope.org/docs/community.rst

 The Plone Foundation is the copyright holder of the Zope software and many extensions and associated software maintained in the `zopefoundation` GitHub organization at https://www.github.com/zopefoundation.

-The Plone Foundation also manages the zope.org website as well as supporting infrastructure for open source collaboration.

 For more information, visit https://plone.org/foundation